2027 Orlando mayoral election

-The 2027 Orlando mayoral election will be held on Tuesday, November 2, 2027, to elect the next mayor of Orlando, Florida.
-Democratic incumbent Buddy Dyer confirmed on January 28, 2025 that he will not run for a seventh term.
+The 2027 Orlando mayoral election will be held on November 2, 2027, to elect the mayor of Orlando, Florida.
+Incumbent Democratic mayor Buddy Dyer declined to run for re-election to a seventh term in office.

-Municipal elections in Orlando and Orange County are non-partisan.
+Municipal elections in Orlando and Orange County are nonpartisan.
 If no candidate receives a majority of the votes in the general election, runoffs are held between the two candidates that received the greatest number of votes.